yuting1214/YouTube_Subscription_Search/README.md

    - **Integration**: Leveraged [LangChain](https://www.langchain.com/) to seamlessly link and combine these tools, ensuring a smooth and integrated workflow.

 - 🌱 **Future Development**:
-  - Serve as an intermediate step toward developing an intelligent agent that automatically prioritizes high-quality channels and videos to foster users' life-long learning.
+  - Word toward developing an intelligent agent that automatically prioritizes high-quality channels and videos to foster users' life-long learning.

 ---

 ## Experiment Workflow

-For experiment, we collected data to evaluate the proposed searching methods ; for application, we adpot the optimal solutions from the experiment and your personal subsribed data.
+Data was collected to assess the proposed search methods.
+Optimal solutions from these experiments are adopted for the application using personal subscription data.

 [See more details.](https://app.heptabase.com/w/47c96d92a26951c8bd074c791fcc59dea53e7fac6b2dbac3a440cab6c389af44)